101+ small business ideas to start now

 89. Low-cost pet insurance

-According to Sagacity, 32% of low household income pet owners had never had pet insurance for their dog, compared to 16% of high-income households.
+According to Tesco Bank Pet Insurance, 44% of UK pet owners don’t have pet insurance during the cost of living crisis.
 By offering less risky plans, such as for common pet breeds or innocuous ailments, you’ll be able to bring more competitive pricing to the market and target a previously untapped audience.

 See also: Pet business insurance: what protection might I need?